Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Police guarding multi-zone amid call by netizens

-Lennon Talk exhibition was suppressed by the Food and Environmental Hygiene Department

-Some citizens took advantage of the Christmas holiday to hold the Lennon Talk exhibition and Christmas market in Mong Kok.
-However, on the opening day, staff from Food and Environmental Hygiene Department visited twice.
-The staff pointed out that they received complaints from the public and carried out law enforcement and were on the scene.
-Take photos for records.
-The staff needs to be closed on the grounds of a gathering restriction order and reserves the right to prosecute.
-In the end, the organizer had no choice but to pull up all the exhibition boards, leaving only the Christmas market and a few decorations.
-One of the person in charge of the event criticized the government for suppressing moderate voices and felt uncomfortable.

 27 December

-30 Hong Kong activists overseas are wanted
+About 30 Hong Kong activists overseas reported to be wanted

 South China Morning Post reported that about 30 Hong Kong activists overseas were wanted by the police for violating the Hong Kong national security law, including former LegCo members Ted Hui and Baggio Leung, and former spokespersons of now-defunct Hong Kong Higher Institutions International Affairs Delegation Sunny Cheung, who left Hong Kong earlier, and Brian Leung, former editor-in-chief of Undergrad.
-The report quoted police sources as saying that there are about 30 Hong Kong activists on the wanted list.
-They are not currently in Hong Kong, and most of them live in Europe, United States and Taiwan.
+Most of the wanted were reported to live in Europe, United States and Taiwan.

 28 December

 Lam Cheuk-ting rearrested by ICAC

 In the morning, Lam Cheuk-ting, the vice chairman of the Democratic Party and a former LegCo member, was arrested by the Independent Commission Against Corruption.
 He was accused of being involved in disclosing the identity of the person under investigation in the Yuen Long 721 incident and was charged with three cases of disclosing the identity of the person under investigation.
-The case will appear in Eastern Magistrates' Court in the afternoon.
 Chief Magistrate Bina Chainrai adjourned the case until March 9, 2021.
 Lam was released on bail of HK$2,000, during which time he was not allowed to leave Hong Kong and must live at the reported address.

-10 Hong Kong people set a date for trial and sentence

-People's Court of Yantian District, Shenzhen tried 12 Hong Kong activists absconding cases, and 10 of them appeared in court.
-In the evening of the same day, the Yantian Court issued a notice stating that after the Yantian Court heard the opinions of the procuratorial organs and the defense opinions of the defendants and the entrusted lawyers, the case will be sentenced at a fixed time.
-Official media confirmed that 10 defendants pleaded guilty in court, hoping that the court will be punished lightly.
-The other two underage suspects will set a date for a closed-door hearing at the Procuratorate.